panchomb/ie-exercise-3/modules/dev-test-lab/lab/virtualnetwork/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`

+### Parameter: `externalProviderResourceId`

+The resource ID of the virtual network.
+- Required: Yes
+- Type: string

+### Parameter: `labName`

+The name of the parent lab.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

+### Parameter: `name`

+The name of the virtual network.
+- Required: Yes
+- Type: string

 ### Parameter: `subnetOverrides`

 The subnet overrides of the virtual network.
 - Required: No
 - Type: array
 - Default: `[]`